ardneh/node-mdb-conduit/README.md

 Development Build Steps
 ---------------------------------------
-Note: sometimes the libstemmer_c target fails.
-Re-running npm install will 'fix' it.

 * Clone the module and cd into that directory.
 * Setup a nodeenv.
 You can skip this if you want to install globally, etc...
   ```sh